jonshiach/graphics-labs/_sources/pages/10_Quaternions.md

 The angles that we use to define the rotation around each of the axes are known as **Euler angles** and we use the names **pitch**, **yaw** and **roll** for the rotation around the $x$, $y$ and $z$ axes respectively.
 To problem with using a composite of Euler angles rotations is that for certain alignments we can experience <a href="https://en.wikipedia.org/wiki/Gimbal_lock" target="_blank">**gimbal lock**</a> where two of the rotation axes are aligned leading to a loss of a degree of freedom causing the composite rotation to be "locked" into a 2D rotation.

-Quaternions are a mathematical object that can be used to perform rotation operations that do not suffer from gimbal lock and require few floating point calculations.
+Quaternions are a mathematical object that can be used to perform rotation operations that do not suffer from gimbal lock and require fewer floating point calculations.

 Download and build the project files for this lab.